 This video from the AP Archives describes the position of Greek Cypriots in the Dome Hotel

-In the south, the Turkish Cypriots refugees were still camped in the WSBA and on the 10th December 1974 organised a demonstration to demand the right to move to the north of Cyprus.
+In the south, the Turkish Cypriot refugees were still camped in the WSBA and on the 10th December 1974 they organised a demonstration to demand the right to move to the north of Cyprus.

 I believe the first image is the demonstration leaving Paramali, then marching down into Happy Valley and finally, climbing out of the valley towards Episkopi Camp

 Click the image or this link for a larger version (in a new window)